statsd/statsd/docs/client_implementations.md

 # StatsD Clients

-A number of clients have been made for pushing metrics into statsd and open sourced by the wider community.
+A number of clients have been made for pushing metrics into StatsD and open sourced by the wider community.

 **Node**
 * [lynx](https://github.com/dscape/lynx) — Node.js client used by Mozilla, Nodejitsu, etc.